olisheldon/olisheldon.github.io/_projects/algorithm_applications.md

   - 'trie'
 ---

-# Studying algorithms
+# Applications of Data Structures and Algorithms

-This page contains applications of data structures & algorithms
+This page contains applications of data structures & algorithms.